Journey to Washington, D.C. – Day 3 (City Center – Supreme Court, Capitol Building, Smithsonian, Holocaust Museum, and Library of Congress)

 Washington Monument

 Another place I recommend getting tickets to is the Washington Monument.
-Again, it took a couple days to score tickets, but I’m grateful I did!
+Again, it took a couple of days to score tickets, but I’m grateful I did!

 We took a ride up 500+ feet to the top of the Washington Monument.
 Just like a plane, you felt the pressure change.
 I had to pop my ears at least twice on the way up.
 It had stunning views of the entire city of Washington, D.C.
 It put into perspective just how small we really are.